Mathioks/ai-language-acquisition-pathways/index.md

 This is where most tools fall short.
 Once you hit B2, your vocabulary becomes increasingly shaped by personal context.
 Some may spend time reading novels or academic texts, while others engage with media or conversation.
 Vocabulary growth becomes highly individual, and general-purpose tools struggle to keep up.

 Engaging with content using a predefined list of words is however perfectly fine for beginner levels, due to those first 1,500 - 2,000 being so common, they are bound to be roughly the same words for any new learner.

-## **Why Just Memorizing More Words Doesn’t Work**

-Let’s look at an example.

-> 80% comprehension:
-> “Bingle for help!” you shout.
-“This loopity is dying!”
-You put your fingers on her neck.
-Nothing.
-Her flid is not weafling...

-> 95% comprehension:
-> In the morning, you start again.
-You shower, get dressed, and walk pocklent.
-You move slowly, half-awake.
-Then, suddenly, you stop...

-Even a few unknown words can completely derail understanding.
-According to **Schmitt et al.**, 98% vocabulary coverage is needed for truly comfortable reading.

 ## **Where AI Tutors Can Help**